projectcalico/calico/docs/calicoctl/node.md

 is owned by an interface on this Calico host system.
 These IP addresses are used to identify source addresses for BGP peering, allowing an interface through the host system over which traffic will flow to the workloads.

-The `--kubernetes` flag configures your Calico node with the Calico Kubernetes plugin.
-This allows you to run Calico with the Kubernetes orchestrator.

-The `--rkt` flag configures your Calico node with the Calico rkt plugin, which allows you to run Calico with the rkt orchestrator.

 The `--detach` option should be used if you are adding Calico to an init system.